Luxury Umbria Villas

 With our luxury Umbria villas, you'll be at the heart of it all.
 But if you're hoping to explore more of this beautiful country, you can check out our full collection of holiday homes in Italy.

 Wilderness adventurer or foodie fanatic?
 Whatever type of traveller you are, you’ll have plenty to discover in Umbria.
 As Italy’s green heart, we’d suggest taking advantage of the unending sunshine and prioritizing outdoor activities.
-Some top picks include truffle hunting in the countryside, white-water rafting along the Nera River, and appreciating the majesty of the Marmore Waterfalls.
+Some top picks include truffle hunting in the countryside, white-water rafting along the Nera River, and appreciating the majesty of the Marmore Waterfalls, a seriously impressive man-made system of waterfalls built by the Romans in 271 BC.

 Enjoying a self-catering stay in one of our luxury villas in Umbria?
 You may wish to take a traditional Umbrian cooking class, using locally grown ingredients to create traditional dishes.
 Our concierge team can even help to arrange this service, while restaurants in the nearest village or town may also offer the experience prior to dining.